 On top of this, you need to utilize the the right resources at the right time to access the best talent for your organization, it goes without saying that you pay a large premium when you source through your supply base.
 When left unchecked, staffing vendors in North America tend to markup anywhere from 30 percent to over 75 percent on your labor.

 So how can you reduce spending on your contingent workforce?

-A popular method for sourcing talent is referral candidates, who tend to be your best hires as employees will tend to only refer someone who is a good fit for the job, has a decent work ethic and fits well with your organization.
+A popular method for sourcing talent is through referral candidates.
+These tend to be your best hires since employees will generally only refer someone who is a good fit for the job, has a decent work ethic and fits well with your organization.

-Having a solid attraction strategy will give you better quality candidates and will save you from vendor markup cost, and multiple sourcing costs.
+Having a solid attraction strategy will give you better quality candidates and will save you from vendor markup cost and multiple sourcing costs.
 An example of an effective attraction strategy would be a referral bonus for the person who refers the successful candidate.

 This speeds up the process because the candidates have previously been screened, interviewed, vetted, been inducted into your organization and have demonstrated their ability to produce tangible results for you.
 Within this talent pool, you can include candidates who are deemed as high value, be that via referral or people you know.

 Interested in learning more?
 Read the second half of this blog, where we will discuss the second and third strategies to help manage your contingent workforce costs.

 Want to discuss your contingent workforce sourcing further, or simply want to explore some other methods to manage your contingent workforce and better control costs?
 Get in touch with one of our contingent workforce management advisers today.